T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The FLS happens *before* the main *FormElement* processing starts.
 Therefore the fetched LDAP data (specified by *ldapAttributes*), are available via `{{<attributename>:L:allbut:s}}` during the regular *FormElement* processing.
-Take care to specify a sanatize class and optional escaping on further processing of those data.
+Take care to specify a sanitize class and optional escaping on further processing of those data.

 Important: LDAP access might slow down the *Form* processing on load, update or save!
 The timeout (default: 3 seconds) have to be multiplied by the number of accesses.
 E.g. a broken LDAP connection and 3 *FormELements* with *FSL*